HWTeng-Teaching/202402-Financial-Econometrics/HW_ch03.18/HW_ch03.18.a,b.md

 How much do we estimate that the average amount of insurance held changes with each additional $1000 of household income?
 Provide both a point estimate and a 95% interval estimate.
 Explain the interval estimate to a group of stockholders in the insurance company.

 **Ans:**\
+ With each additional $1000 of household income, the average amount of insurance held will